silshack/spring2014/_posts/2014-02-23-bdferrsimpleblog.md

 I also decided to use basic markdown, including italics, lists, and links, in the post.
 I was sad to see that the markdown for unordered lists seems to simply indent each item, rather than producing a bulleted list.
+I found that this did not give the impression of a list, but gave the impression that I simply did not know how to use indentation properly.
-The same was true of the html tag <ul>, so I switched to an ordered list.
+The same was true of the html &lt;ul&gt; tag, so I switched to an ordered list.

 Finally, inspired by Chunxi's pictures of China, I decided to add entertaining images to my blog post.
 You can see the final product [here](https://silshack-bdferr.herokuapp.com/do-i-put-a-title-here-or-what).